-This villa is located in Lombok, a destination that is often described as the Bali of twenty years past, before urban sprawl pervaded the serenity of rainforest, rice paddies and clear ocean views.
+This villa is located in Lombok, a destination that is often described as the Bali of twenty years past before urban sprawl pervaded the serenity of the rainforest, rice paddies and clear ocean views.
 With far less traffic on the wide-open roads tracking through verdant green landscapes, Lombok feels more open, peaceful and fresh.
 A feeling that is encapsulated in The Anandita.

-Can you tell us a bit about yourself?
+Elite Havens: Can you tell us a bit about yourself?

-Why did you build The Anandita?
+Elite Havens: Why did you build The Anandita?

-The Anandita was designed as a family retreat from the hustle and bustle of Hong Kong, the city where we live.
+Francois Vandenheste: The Anandita was designed as a family retreat from the hustle and bustle of Hong Kong, the city where we live.
 We wanted our children to connect with nature, and to experience the simple feelings of walking barefoot on the grass, watching the sparrows hunt for insects in the late afternoon, and sleep with the sounds of the waves on the beach and the wind in the coconut trees.
-Each pavillion of the villa offers views to the gardens, the trees, the flowers, and the beach.
+Each pavilion of the villa offers views to the gardens, the trees, the flowers, and the beach.